How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 actionunban = /usr/local/bin/mycustomaction unban <ip>

 Replace /usr/local/bin/mycustomaction with the path to your custom action script.
-The <name>, <ip> and other parameters will be automatically replaced by Fail2Ban when the action is executed.
+Parameters like <name> and <ip> will be dynamically replaced by Fail2Ban when the action is executed.

-Once you have created your custom filters and actions, you can apply them in your jail configuration:
+After creating your custom filters and actions, integrate them into your jail configuration.
+For example:

 [mycustomjail]